fooddist/ts-express-pg-template/README.md

-# ts-express-redis-template
+# ts-express-pg-template

-Template for the Express server with Redis integration written in TypeScript
+Template for the Express server with Redis and Postgres integrations written in TypeScript

 ## Usage